5330-git/AntonaStandard/README.en.md

 2023/7/9    AntonaStandard-v-7.1.0 Perfect the cmake building files, it can build different kind of libraries and excutable file according to different platform.
 There are also several modification of project Reflection,Filter,Sem_Extension.

 2023/8/8   AntonaStandard-v-8.0.0 Modified plenty of `namespace` s and the structure of directory `include` .
 At the mean time, added Threads pool .

+2023/8/11 AntonaStandard-v-8.0.1 Add `.gitignore` to let **git tools** ignore the directories `bin` and `build` also `lib` (It means this project will not provide libraries that compiled from v-8.0.1 , but you can still make them by using cmake and make commands)

 #### Author's Blog